Stade de Balmont

 Since 2000, roller skaters can benefit from a speed ring of 400 m at the ground.
 The stadium is the home ground of football club Lyon La Duchère and roller-skating club RHC Lyon.

+Since 2012, the Stéphane-Diagana athletics hall has been located in the immediate vicinity.

 History

 The opening of the stadium took place in 1966 on the site of the former Fort Duchère.
 In 2013, the athletics track was upgraded; the new track, upgraded at a cost of 1.75 million euros, was inaugurated in presence of the discus thrower Mélina Robert-Michon.